WE'VE GOT YOU COVERED

 With a lifespan ranging from 25 to 50 years, shingles are one of the most popular roofing materials for residential properties.
 Shingles are known for their durability and affordability, making them a great choice for homeowners looking for a cost-effective roofing option.

 Silicone roofs are a popular choice for commercial properties due to their energy efficiency and durability.
 This material is applied by rolling or spraying on the existing roof system.
 It is a liquid that fills all cracks and protects the existing roof system for an additional 10-20 years to maximize the life of the current roof.
 Silicone roofs offer excellent protection against the elements, including UV rays, and are highly resistant to weathering.
+They are also environmentally friendly, making them a sustainable roofing option.
+Silicone roofs are a cost-effective choice for extending the life of your current roof system while providing long-lasting protection.

 Thermoplastic polyolefin (TPO) roofs are mostly installed on flat roof areas with not much pitch or fall.
 This roofing material is known for its ability to reflect sunlight, which helps reduce cooling costs during the summer months.
 TPO roofing is also resistant to UV rays, tears, and punctures, making it a long-lasting roofing option for commercial buildings.
 Additionally, TPO roofs often use gutter/drain systems to remove water off the roof, ensuring proper drainage and preventing water damage.
+They are also environmentally friendly, making them a sustainable roofing option.
+Silicone roofs are a cost-effective choice for extending the life of your current roof system while providing long-lasting protection.

 Bitumen or Cap & BAW roofs are most commonly used when the roof slope is not 3/12 or greater, and shingles cannot be applied.
 Shingles are not recommended to be installed on anything less than a 3/12 pitch to avoid blowing rain to travel up the roof and under the shingle tabs.
 Bitumen roofs are known for their durability and cost-effectiveness.
+They offer a waterproof seal that protects your roof from water damage and leaks.
+Cap & BAW roofs, also known as Built-Up Roofing, consist of multiple layers of bitumen and reinforcement fabrics, providing added strength and durability.
+Both bitumen and Cap & BAW roofs are excellent choices for flat or low-slope roofs, offering long-lasting protection and peace of mind.

 Get the look of a cedar shake without maintenance with a synthetic cedar shake roof.
 These roofs are durable and long-lasting, providing the beauty of cedar without the upkeep.
 Synthetic cedar shake roofs require minimal maintenance compared to traditional ones, saving you time and money in the long run.